Dry or dehydrated skin - is there a difference?

 There is a big difference between dry skin and dehydrated skin!
 It is easy to confuse dryness with dehydration but while dryness is due to a lack of natural oils, dehydration is actually a result of water loss – although sometimes your skin can be both.
 Put simply, one is due to nature: dry skin is due to low production of lipids and unlike dehydrated skin, it is a genetic skin type.
 Dehydrated skin is a result of environmental factors and even oily skin can at times be dehydrated.

-How do you differentiate between the two?
+How do you differentiate between dry and dehydrated skin?

 Simple – observe your skin for shine.
 If your face is more gleam and less matte, dry skin is not your problem.
 Dry skin can appear rough, dry and sometimes flaky.
 Dehydrated skin might feel tight and have an uncomfortable shine, appear dull, sensitive or rough.
 Dehydrated skin also shows faster signs of ageing, such as more pronounced fine lines and wrinkles (yikes!)